 The changes in biomass density of Spirulina across the four nutrient media are illustrated in Figure 2 and detailed in Table 3.

-The results indicate that the biomass density of Spirulina increased in all four nutrient media.
+The results indicate that the biomass density increased in all four nutrient media.
 From Day 1 to Day 15, the increase in biomass density was minimal, corresponding to the lag phase, which is the period required for the algae to acclimate to the culture environment.
 From Day 16 to Day 20, a significant increase in biomass density was observed, corresponding to the logarithmic phase.
-After Day 21, biomass density for media M1, M2, and M3 showed negligible increases, indicating the stationary phase.
+Day 22, biomass density for media M1, M2, and M3 showed negligible increases, indicating the stationary phase.
 However, in medium M4, there was a sharp decline in biomass density due to the pH of the environment rising above 11.
 Thus, after 22 days of cultivation, the highest biomass density was recorded in medium M3, which was statistically significant (p < 0.05).

 Figure 2.
 Development of biomass density of